Board of Directors 2019-20

 In addition to serving on the board of UCLA Alumni Association, Ms Best serves on the boards of Start-Up UCLA, Colorado Innovation Network, University of Pennsylvania Advisory Council, American Heart Association Go Red For Women, Los Angeles Mayor’s Council on Innovation & Industry, and Facing History & Ourselves.

-Ms Best is a Gold Legacy member of the Alumni Association.
+Ms Best is a Gold Member of the Alumni Association.

 Cathy Choi ’96